(317)348-4884 Powered Paragliding Instruction.

 Part 103 of the Federal Aviation Regulations govern PPG rules and equipment.
 You can view part 103 here.
 You will notice it is very short compared to the volumes of pages and pages governing certified aircraft and pilots.
 That's because the PPGs and pilots are not FAA certified, and largely unregulated.

 Admittedly, one big purpose of an introductory instructional flight is to get you "bit by the bug"!
 But you may want to learn more about the sport for many reasons.
 The lesson begins with a little bit of what we call ground school.
 This includes a safety briefing and some basic information about paragliders and how they work.
 (Nothing too complicated!)
 We will then strap you in, get your helmet on and communications working, then off we go for a nice, gentle, informative ride.
 Your instructor will be doing take-offs and landings, but you will actually get to control the glider in flight during your instruction.
 Your instructor will explain what they are doing and point out some of the sights in the area to help orient you.
 Things look different from the air!
 You will then land back at the site you departed from.
 We don't recommend a flight over one hour.
 Thirty to 45 minutes is about perfect for a first flight.
+An intro flight is currently $149.

 No. Paragliders cannot fly over congested areas, or an open-air assembly of persons.
 Would you want an uncertified aircraft with an uncertified pilot flying over your house?